Short on data? Get a new perspective with graph analytics

 More often than not, data scientists work with huge amounts of data that are produced by a business.
-Typically, they use numerous mathematical, statistical and programmatic techniques to extract valuable information and get untapped value out of data.
-At some point,
+They typically use numerous mathematical, statistical and programmatic techniques to extract valuable information and get untapped value out of data.

-you might face a challenge where there’s an insufficient amount of historical and/or labeled data.
+As a data scientist, you might face a challenge at some point of an insufficient amount of historical and/or labeled data.
 As a result, the majority of knowledge discovery methods can’t be used effectively.
 Without being able to produce extra information for business inquiries, we tend to move on from the project.
 However, I’d like to challenge you to look at your data from a different point of view.
 I can show you the value of graphs by showcasing examples in anomaly detection applications where one is interested in finding the most unusual data occurrences.

 A great deal of information can be discovered not only from data records themselves, but also from analysing the relationship between the data points.
-By trying to understand the relationship between data, analysts can start utilizing more out of what they already have.
+Analysts can begin utilizing more out of what they already have by trying to understand the relationship between data.
 So-called graphs and graph analysis (a.k.a social networks or networks) can help you to discover different interactions, communications and relationships between one, or multiple data points.
 This enables you to imply more measures and context onto the data.

 What is graph?